Jamil Anderlini Keynote Speaker

-In addition to directing the work of regional correspondents and overseeing the editing and commissioning team in Hong Kong, Jamil is an award-winning journalist and published author.
+Jamil is an award-winning journalist and published author.
 He is fluent in spoken and written Mandarin Chinese.
-After a decade and a half working as an editor and journalist in China, he has cultivated a deep knowledge of the political and economic situation in that country.
+After nearly two decades working as an editor and journalist in China and Asia, he has cultivated a deep knowledge of the political and economic situation in the region.
 He regularly contributes commentary for other media, including CNN, BBC, CNBC, ABC and A1-Jazeera.
 He also selectively accepts speaking engagements with corporations, financial institutions, universities, government departments and agencies.

 Jamil has won numerous reporting prizes, both individually and as part of FT teams.